18Badenm/UCBerkleyHackathon/README.md

 ```

-Sample output from code above
+Sample output from the code above

 ```ruby
 We are living in 21st century and there is racism in the world which  caused the protest for black rights with… https://t.co/y6CclKtATO